harfbuzz-raku/HarfBuzz-raku/docs/index.md

 Installation
 -----
-This module requires HarfBuzz 2.6.6+ to be fully operational and pass all it's tests, which typically means Debian 11 Bullseye (currently testing).
+This module requires HarfBuzz 3.0.0+ to be fully operational and pass all it's tests.

-`$ sudo apt-get install libharfbuzz-dev # Debian 11+`
+`$ sudo apt-get install libharfbuzz-dev # Debian 12+`

 Or the HarfBuzz library needs to be built from source [its repo](https://github.com/harfbuzz/harfbuzz/releases/):